pbower/uts-image-processing/README.md

 ## Authors

 ### Note
-Our group worked on this project as a team and there was significant crossover in areas of work and everyone has contributed evenly.
-For reading simplicity, tasks and sections of the project have been broken down and assigned to each member.
+This was a team project with significant crossover in areas of work and equal contributions from all team members.
+The primary roles, tasks and focus areas for each are detailed below:

 * **Michael Aquilina 12004521** - *Documentation and Testing*
 	During the research proposal, I focused on writing about the Simpsons dataset and what input was going to be used in the model.
 Throughout the actual implementation of the project, I was initially tasked with testing the baseline model that was produced.
 The team planned to use GPU processing, however at the particular time of testing, this feature was not complete.
 I spent my 		time executing various different test cases from 2-10 classes using the following specifications: